 There are other single payments to be claimed, but the rules are quite complicated.
-For more details see DHSS leaflet SB16 or ask at your local advice centre or Claimants' Union.
-The DHSS often refuse single payments if you are squatting, so if you are told you don't qualify, ask for reasons in writing, and get advice.
-IF IN DOUBT, CLAIM, CONTACT THE CLAIMANTS' UNION AND APPEAL!
+The DHSS often refuse single payments, even to people who are entitled to them.
+If they say you don't qualify, ask for reasons in writing and get advice.
+(IF IN DOUBT, CLAIM, CONTACT THE CLAIMANTS' UNION, AND APPEAL).